hyperse-io/html-webpack-plugin-loader/README.md

 - `upsertHeadStyles(styles: StyleItem[])`: Updates or inserts external style links in the head
 - `upsertHeadInlineStyles(styles: StyleInlineItem[])`: Updates or inserts inline style tags in the head
 - `upsertHeadScripts(scripts: ScriptItem[])`: Updates or inserts external script tags in the head
-- `upsertHeadInlineScripts(scripts: ScriptionInlineItem[])`: Updates or inserts inline script tags in the head
+- `upsertHeadInlineScripts(scripts: ScriptInlineItem[])`: Updates or inserts inline script tags in the head
 - `upsertBodyScripts(scripts: ScriptItem[])`: Updates or inserts script tags in the body
 - `serialize()`: Converts the modified document back to HTML string